-- i.
-It is the responsibility of the Team Leader (Network) to issue appropriate works orders to the Operations Unit to provide the necessary labour and plant for winter maintenance operations. - ii.
-The Team Leader (Network) shall thereafter be responsible for advising the Service Manager (Roads) of any matters which may affect the Service's ability to deal with adverse weather conditions e.g., labour disputes, extensive plant breakdowns etc.
+- (i) It is the responsibility of the Team Leader (Network, Projects & Lighting, Roads & Transportation) to issue appropriate works orders to the Operations Unit to provide the necessary labour and plant for winter maintenance operations for carriageways.
+It is the responsibility of the Service Manager (Grounds & Waste) to issue appropriate works orders to the Grounds Team to provide the necessary labour and plant for winter maintenance operations for footways and footpaths - (ii) The Team Leader (Network, Projects & Lighting, Roads & Transportation) shall thereafter be responsible for advising the Service Manager (Roads & Transportation) of any matters which may affect the Service's ability to deal with adverse weather conditions e.g., labour disputes, extensive plant breakdowns etc., for carriageways; similarly, the Service Manager (Grounds & Waste) shall thereafter be responsible for advising the Service Manager (Roads & Transportation) of any matters which may affect the Service's ability to deal with adverse weather conditions for footways.